SAP SuccessFactors Connector

 SAP SuccessFactors is a cloud based human capital management (HCM) platform that helps organizations manage HR processes including recruiting, onboarding, performance management, and employee development.
-This component allows you to interact with the SAP SuccessFactors OData API.
+This component allows interaction with the SAP SuccessFactors OData API.

 API Documentation